 [1] 0.8186651

-As can be seen from the result plot, the model is very well suited to describing the target variable with a function, which is also reflected in the high R2 of 0.75.
+As can be seen from the resulting plot, the model is well suited to describing the target variable with a function, which is also reflected in the high R2 of 0.75.
 The prediction intervals also contain most of the observed data.

 Self-Check Questions